TestDrive

 Click Cancel.

 Once you are finished exploring the Assignments section, from the left navigation pane, click on Inventory and then select Applications > Remote tab.
-You will see this section auto populated from the Farm used to create the RDS desktops.

 To create a new Application, specifically a Manual Application, select New > Manually from Farm.

 The New Application window opens.
 Take a look at the different configuration settings for creating a Manual Application.
-Once done click Cancel.

 From the left navigation pane, click on Inventory and then select Images.
-The available images in the environment are displayed.
-These could be images for RDS Desktop, VDI Desktop, and Application Farms.

 This wraps up the Horizon Cloud on Microsoft Azure Universal Console in TestDrive.